c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/6_Kernel.md

 Rao’s diversity uses variance instead of texture to evaluate the spectral diversity of landscape structures.
 The variance is insensitive for the spatial distribution of the pixels within the kernel.

+​	![image-20240320103330317](../images/6_entropy.png)	dij: Density difference; I,j: neighbor pixels; pi, pj: frequency of pixel values “i” and “j”

+Range: [0 … positive value]

 *This process is deprecated.
 We recommend to use Rao’s diversity based on zones (see Appendix D: Features:Entropy).*

-​	![image-20240320103330317](../images/6_entropy.png)	dij: Density difference; I,j: neighbor pixels; pi, pj: frequency of pixel values “i” and “j”

 ------